 Seek out helpful feedback

-The last thing you want to do is publish a book and find that there’s a gaping hole in your plot or a character doesn’t come off as realistic.
-Or perhaps you’re writing your autobiography and you’ve left an unanswered question in the reader’s mind.
+The last thing you want to happen is to publish a book and find that there’s a gaping hole in your plot or a character that doesn’t come off as realistic.
+Or perhaps you’re writing your autobiography and have left an unanswered question in the reader’s mind.
 Good feedback allows you to look at the book through the reader’s eyes.
 It allows you to craft the best possible story.

 Additional articles you might find helpful: